‘Plan for chaos’: Roster upheaval dominates college hoops | Times Leader

 “And so that would give me an idea of what our roster could potentially look like based on what everybody’s going to decide to do here first. … Then the conversations begin in terms of trying to retool your roster.”

-The October 2018 launch of the portal allowed athletes to declare transfer plans and for schools to contact them. to grant athletes a one-time transfer without sitting out a year amounted to seismic change.
+The October 2018 launch of the portal allowed athletes to declare transfer plans and for schools to contact them.
+But the NCAA’s move in April 2021 to grant athletes a one-time transfer without sitting out a year amounted to seismic change.

 That would be the equivalent to nearly a quarter of scholarships (more than 4,700) available for 363 teams in Division I. And that accounts for only the first few months of what is now a full-on portal rush that has left coaches scrambling.

-“You have to be in a position to pivot, alter and change,” said Hubert Davis at top-ranked North Carolina, which reached .
+“You have to be in a position to pivot, alter and change,” said Hubert Davis at top-ranked North Carolina, which reached last year’s NCAA championship game.

 Jon Scheyer, preparing for his debut season at seventh-ranked Duke, put it bluntly: “You do have to plan for chaos.”